-■ This device identifies the direction of the magnetic and hidden needle to the north direction.
+- This device identifies the direction of the magnetic and hidden needle to the north direction.
 It does not take into account the disturbing problem of the so-called magnetic variance or magnetic declination.
 Indeed the north magnetic pole and the north geographic pole are different.
 The magnetic declination is the angle between these two positions as seen from a location by the observer.
 The magnetic declination becomes very important near the poles and unfortunately this magnetic declination is not constant.
 It is variable with the time.
 As a result at locations close to the poles the compass readings are not very valuable unless one knows the exact magnetic declinations.
-The magnetic declinations can be found on the website of Natural Resources Canada.78 For example in New York ($\lambda = -73.8^{\circ}$ W, $\phi = 40.8^{\circ}$ N) the magnetic declination is 13°; 13' west with a variation of 1.7 '/year east.
-In Boston ($\lambda =$ -71° W, $\varphi = 42.4^{\circ}$ N) the magnetic declination is 15°; 5' west with a variation of 3.8'/year east.
+The magnetic declinations can be found on the website of Natural Resources Canada.
+For example in New York ($\lambda = -73.8^{\circ}$ W, φ = 40.8° N) the magnetic declination is 13°; 13' west with a variation of 1.7 '/year east.
+In Boston ($\lambda = -71^{\circ}$ W, $\varphi = 42.4^{\circ}$ N) the magnetic declination is 15°; 5' west with a variation of 3.8'/year east.
 As we can see the effects of the magnetic declination are far from being negligible.
 They pervert completely the indication of the device.
-The producers of the devise could have easily taken this phenomenon into account in their table of calibration.
+The producers of the device could have easily taken this phenomenon into account in their table of calibration. - The producer decided to calibrate the device according to the theory of the rhumb line.
+We consider that this choice is not judicious.
+The justification of this choice, based on a literal interpretation of the text of Mishnah Berurah and Levush supposed to represent the will of the Torah is certainly questionable.
+Furthermore, it drives off the opinion of the greatest authorities of the eighteenth century.77 It would have been easy enough to prepare two tables of calibration, one according the great circle theory and the second according the rhumb line theory.
+It would have been more judicious to leave the problem open and give the choice to the user.